rocklobster-in/swv/rules/README.md

 ## minitems

-A `minitems` rule verifies that the number of selected fields (specified by the `field` property) is zero or a number larger than or equal to the number specified by the `threshold` property.
+A `minitems` rule verifies that the number of selected fields (specified by the `field` property) is zero or a number not smaller than the number specified by the `threshold` property.

 ## maxitems

-A `maxitems` rule verifies that the number of selected fields (specified by the `field` property) is zero or a number smaller than or equal to the number specified by the `threshold` property.
+A `maxitems` rule verifies that the number of selected fields (specified by the `field` property) is zero or a number not larger than the number specified by the `threshold` property.

 ## minlength

 A `minlength` rule counts the characters (as UTF-16 code units) in the fields specified by the `field` property.
-It verifies that the total number of characters is zero or a number larger than or equal to the number specified by the `threshold` property.
+It verifies that the total number of characters is zero or a number not smaller than the number specified by the `threshold` property.

 ## maxlength

 A `maxlength` rule counts the characters (as UTF-16 code units) in the fields specified by the `field` property.
-It verifies that the total number of characters is zero or a number smaller than or equal to the number specified by the `threshold` property.
+It verifies that the total number of characters is zero or a number not larger than the number specified by the `threshold` property.

 ## minnumber

-A `minnumber` rule verifies that the field specified by the `field` property is empty or contains a numerical value that is equal to or greater than the number specified by the `threshold` property.
+A `minnumber` rule verifies that the field specified by the `field` property is empty or contains a numerical value that is not lower than the number specified by the `threshold` property.

 ## maxnumber

-A `maxnumber` rule verifies that the field specified by the `field` property is empty or contains a numerical value that is equal to or lower than the number specified by the `threshold` property.
+A `maxnumber` rule verifies that the field specified by the `field` property is empty or contains a numerical value that is not greater than the number specified by the `threshold` property.

 ## mindate